-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) Setting is integrated in, and supports full access of, individuals receiving Medicaid HCBS to the greater community to the same degree of access as individuals not receiving Medicaid HCBS.
+Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) 1.
+Setting is integrated in, and supports full access of, individuals receiving Medicaid HCBS to the greater community to the same degree of access as individuals not receiving Medicaid HCBS.
 Compliant Section 393.062, Florida Statutes (F.S.), Rule Divisions 58A and 65G, Florida Administrative Codes (F.A.C.), the Developmental Disabilities Individual Budgeting Waiver Services Coverage and Limitations Handbook, and the Statewide Medicaid Managed Care (SMMC) contracts require settings to be integrated in, and to support full access of, individuals receiving Medicaid HCBS to the greater community to the same degree of access as individuals not receiving Medicaid HCBS.
 393.062, F. S The greatest priority of existing state programs for the treatment of individuals with developmental disabilities shall be the development and implementation of community-based services that will enable individuals with developmental disabilities to achieve their greatest potential for independent and productive living, enable them to live in their own homes or in residences located in their own communities, and permit them to be diverted or removed from unnecessary institutional placements.
 58A-5.0182(2), F.A.C Residents shall be encouraged to participate in social, recreational, educational and other activities within the facility and the community.
-58A-6.007(3)(I), F.A.C Participant care, policies, and procedures shall ensure that, as a minimum, all participants admitted to the adult day care center are permitted to participate in social, religious, community, or group activities of their choice while at the center.
-65G-4.002(2), F.A.C - Clients of the Agency shall be integrated within local communities to the greatest extent None None N/A
+58A-6.007(3)(I), F.A.C Participant care, policies, and procedures shall ensure that, as a minimum, all participants admitted to the adult day care center are permitted to participate None None N/A